ZhangSteven/dif_revised/README.md

 1. Futures positions don't have any dates converted to yyyy-mm-dd format yet.
 Because the maturity date of futures is like '2018 Sep' instead of an exact date.
 Don't know how to process it.
 See 'samples/CL Franklin DIF 2018-05-28(2nd Revised).xls'.

-2. The reconciliation csvs have lots of fields not needed.
-But to delete them requires to change the Geneva reconciliation setup.
-So wait until it's stable before we change.
+2. The reconciliation csv's have lots of unnecessary fields.
+But to delete them requires changing Geneva reconciliation setup.
+So I'll wait until the reconciliation is stable.